 Cons

-- One zip pocket,
+- One zip pocket

-The Black Diamond First Light Stretch Hoody employs cutting-edge materials and thoughtful design
+The Black Diamond First Light Stretch Hoody employs cutting-edge materials and thoughtful design to cater to demanding, high-intensity activities.

 Pros

-- Impressive weatherproofing
+- Impressive weather resistance

 - PFC-free DWR